26 results for tag “webextensions”

 Differences between desktop and Android extensions

-Differences between desktop and Android extensions There are some important distinctions to know when developing an extension for Android Contents IntroductionUser interfaceNative application interactionPermissionsOther notes In August 2020, Mozilla launched a new, reimagined Firefox for Android experience (codenamed "Fenix").
-The browser for Android has...
+Differences between desktop and Android extensions There are some important distinctions to be aware of when developing an extension for Android.
+Contents IntroductionUser interfaceNative application interactionPermissionsStorage Firefox for Android offers a subset of the WebExtensions APIs available to the desktop version of Firefox.
+Some...